-When contemplating a Managed Hosting offering for a Magento website, it is probably worth considering a Magento specialist hosting service rather than a generic managed hosting infrastructure.
-Given you are outsourcing a core component of your website performance and security with this option, you want to be sure that the provider can tune the environment appropriately to run Magento code and databases.
+When contemplating a Managed Hosting offering for an e-commerce website, it is probably worth considering a specialist hosting service that syncs with your e-commerce platform rather than a generic managed hosting infrastructure.
+Given you are outsourcing a core component of your website performance and security with this option, you want to be sure that the provider can tune the environment appropriately to run your e-commerce code and databases.

-Traditionally, Magento hosting providers own or rent racks and servers in a data center.
+Traditionally, hosting providers own or rent racks and servers in a data center.
 However, the growth and maturity of modern cloud hosting options have created extreme economies of scale and have driven many hosting providers to migrate from traditional hosting services to managed cloud services.
 This means that rather than owning or renting racks and servers, they resell the compute capacity from large cloud hosting providers alongside a layer of hosting management as a service.

-Be sure that your hosting provider can tune the environment appropriately for Magento.
+Be sure that your hosting provider can tune the environment appropriately for your e-commerce platform.

-Self Managed Hosting: Conversely to the Managed Hosting option, Self Managed means you need to configure, patch and update the server/s yourself.
-While this brings great flexibility to the nature of the Magento solution you can run, it also comes with the overhead of running an activity which may not be your core strength.
+Self-managed Hosting: Conversely to the Managed Hosting option, Self-Managed means you need to configure, patch and update the server/s yourself.
+While this brings great flexibility to the nature of the solution you can run, it also comes with the overhead of running an activity which may not be your core strength.
 So while these options can present a headline cost which appears appealing in comparison to a Managed Hosting solution, the overhead cost of continually managing your server needs to be considered.